KristianGonzalez84/https---github.com-KristianGonzalez84-calculator/README.md

 can be used in url web browser or Postman ( I prefer Postman ).

-# In Postman set it to 'POST' then http://localhost:3000/signup and in body use:
+# In Postman set it to 'POST' then http://localhost:3000/signup for signup first and in body use:
 {
   "name": "****",
   "email": "****",